vonalven/airbnb_ada_project/README.md

 * Supplement the data with external information about the local environment with the public transportation database.
 The collected data has to be cleaned and merged in an unique data frame from which some interesting features such as the distance of an Airbnb offer from the nearest station or the number of near stations are extracted.

 * Learning from the best hosts by an in-depth analysis of the international presence of some hosts and/or of the multi-owners to answer to the following question: can something be learned on how to define a successful Airbnb from those important actors?
 And are really those international actors offering best services?

+# List of tasks for milestone 3
+* Include transportats data-sets in out analysis

+* Improve RF model, for example with the already implemented hyperparameter tuning or to allow multitarget predictions

+* Analyse other cities, go on the international level

+* An interesting visual representation would be to show some folium maps, exploiting the already coded classes

 # Questions for TAa